increase conversions on your website

 Use Clear, Logical Page Hierarchy

 A disorganised website structure leads to frustration.
-If users can’t follow a clear path to the information they need, they’ll abandon the site instead of moving toward conversion.
+If users cannot follow a clear path to the information they need, they’ll abandon the site instead of moving toward conversion.

-A well-structured hierarchy ensures that important pages-such as product pages, service descriptions, and lead forms-are easy to reach in just a few clicks.
-Categories should flow logically, guiding users toward their end goal.
+A well-structured hierarchy puts important pages such as product pages, service descriptions, and lead forms within a few clicks.
+Categories should flow logically, guiding users toward their goal.
 A clear structure also helps search engines understand your content, improving SEO and bringing in more qualified visitors.

 23